Independent cyber insurance brokers

 A cyber insurance policy can typically cover the following, although, here at aba Group (leading cyber insurance providers), we tailor all our policies to each client so you only pay for the most relevant cover:

-Crisis containment: In the event of a data breach, prompt, confident communication is critical to help minimize the damage to a company’s reputation.
-We include crisis containment cover with a leading public relations firm who can provide expert support, from developing communication strategies to running a 24/7 crisis press office.
+In the event of a data breach, prompt, confident communication is critical to help minimize the damage to a company’s reputation.
+We include crisis containment cover with a leading public relations firm that can provide expert support, from developing communication strategies to running a 24/7 crisis press office.

-Hacker damage: If you incur costs of repair, restoration or replacement following a hacker causing damage to your website(s), programmes or electronic data, our cyber insurance policies will reimburse your business.
+If you incur costs of repair, restoration or replacement following a hacker causing damage to your website(s), programs, or electronic data, our cyber insurance policies will reimburse your business.

 Cyber insurance policies can also cover your business in the event you have to pay other parties such as in the following instances

-Privacy protection: Any claims made against you for failing to keep customers’ personal data secure is covered by cyber insurance policies.
+Any claims made against you for failing to keep customers’ personal data secure are covered by cyber insurance policies.
 Likewise, costs associated with investigations from regulatory organisations and civil penalties levied by such organisations are also covered.

 “We have been using aba for several years now and find their pricing and service to be 5 star”